wernerjoss/grav-plugin-icalendar/README.md

 ## To Do

 - [ ] add Calendar Widget (not just Events List)
-- [ ] evtl. add Option to also show Events from teh Past
+- [ ] evtl. add Option to also show Events from the Past